Endpoint Privilege Management for Unix and Linux Policy Language Guide

 - Determine if one or more supplemental security programs are run before a task is started

-This guide assumes that the user has a basic understanding of Unix or Linux system administration and some experience with a scripting or other computer language.
+This guide assumes that you have a basic understanding of Unix or Linux system administration and some experience with a scripting or other computer language.
 We recommend that you have experience in these areas before you attempt to create or modify security policy files.

-Privilege Management for Unix and Linux refers to the product formerly known as PowerBroker for Unix and Linux.
+Endpoint Privilege Management for Unix and Linux or EPM-UL, refers to the product formerly known as PowerBroker for Unix and Linux.

 Specific font and line spacing conventions are used to ensure readability and to highlight important information, such as commands, syntax, and examples.